 Our top choices for motorcycle coverage in Georgia aren't based on price alone.
 To make sure we were recommending insurers who would be reliable in the event of a claim, we also referenced information about their customer service.
-This included consumer complaint data from the National Association of Insurance Commissioners (NAIC) and customer satisfaction ratings assigned by J.D.
-Power.
+This included consumer complaint data from the NAIC and customer satisfaction ratings by AM Best.

 Motorcycle license requirements in Georgia

 Motorcycle riders in Georgia must have either a Class M license or a Class M instructional permit.
-These are completely separate from the Class C license for four-wheeled vehicles: Class M licenses don't authorize you to drive cars, and Class C licenses don't allow you to drive motorcycles.
+These are different from the Class C license for four-wheeled vehicles: Class M licenses don't authorize you to drive cars, and Class C licenses don't allow you to drive motorcycles.

 Having a Class M license or permit in Georgia legally enables you to drive any motorcycle, moped or scooter — all classified as "motor-driven cycles" — with an engine capacity above 50cc.
 Motor-driven cycles with engines 50cc or smaller can be operated by anyone at least 15 years old who has a valid Class C driver's license or permit.

 According to the Georgia Department of Driver Services, a motor-driven cycle is defined as any vehicle with the following features:

 The state of Georgia requires that anyone operating a motor vehicle carry a certain amount of liability insurance in case of an accident.
 These requirements are the same whether you drive a car or ride a motorcycle.
 They cover costs you're responsible for when your driving results in bodily injury or property damage to someone else.

 |Bodily injury liability||$25,000 per person / $50,000 per accident|